Click for more products.

 18% stainless steel and 18/10 stainless steel: what's the difference?
 How to choose?

+There are different types of stainless steel.
 Stellinox stamps two types of stainless steel, 18% stainless steel (international standard 430) and 18/10 stainless steel (international standard 304 L).
+These steels are food grade, which means they can be used with food.

 The difference between these two grades of stainless-steel is the nickel content: 18/10 stainless steel contains nickel, which reinforces its resistance against rust and its ability to be deep drawn.
 The price of 18/10 stainless steel is higher than that of 18% stainless steel.